CartoDB/CartoAssets/README.md

 - Change version of the package.
 - Be a collaborator of the [npm module](https://www.npmjs.com/cartoassets) (Send an email to xavijam[at]cartodb.com).

-If you have previous steps done:
+If you have these previous steps done:

 - ```npm publish```